 I use the Montauk theme and have tweaked it using the style editor that's built in to the Squarespace platform.
 If you need more options for customization and can code, you can modify the CSS.

 I hope this helps.
-I know when I was just starting out and looking for Etsy alternatives I was overwhelmed with the number of options out there.
+I know when I was just starting out online, I was overwhelmed with the number of options out there.
 I have been so happy with my experience with Squarespace and I am sure that the professional presentation of my site has opened doors to press mentions and sales that I otherwise would not have had.
-I’d be happy to answer any more questions you may have about Squarespace.
-The best way to be in touch with me is to join my monthly letters and reply to an email.